Author: John Davies

 If you end up spending an extra 5-10% initial outlay on a system, but it lasts you five or six years longer than the cheaper option, then its money very well spent!
 Obviously, in any market, you will find products which are over-priced, using a bit of ‘badge-engineering’ (or ‘paying for the name’ in other words), but often if you keep your wits about you, if you pay more you get more back for your money.

 Think of it in terms of buying a new laptop computer.
-You could spend a fortune buying a high powered, portable flagship machine, but if all you want to do with it is sit at your desk, check your emails, update social media and perhaps write the odd document, it’s not good value to you.
-Of course, it also works the other way – you may buy a system which doesn’t offer all the functionality you need, and that ‘bargain’ price should have been invested in a something more suitable!
+You could spend a fortune buying a high-powered, portable flagship machine, but if all you want to do with it is sit at your desk, check your emails, update social media and perhaps write the odd document, it’s not good value to you.
+Of course, it also works the other way – you may buy a system that doesn’t offer all the functionality you need, and that ‘bargain’ price should have been invested in something more suitable!

 With the increased integration of security systems, they can also add considerable value to the wider requirements of the business or organisation.

-For example, an access control system can collect people movement data which can be integrated with HR systems, saving on data collection costs.
-If security is linked to environmental controls it can also be used to regulate and check lighting, heating and ventilation systems, to ensure there is no wastage of resources.
+For example, an access control system can collect people’s movement data which can be integrated with HR systems, saving on data collection costs.
+If security is linked to environmental controls it can also be used to regulate and check lighting, heating, and ventilation systems, to ensure there is no wastage of resources.

-As they oversee an entire facility, security systems can offer operators unrivalled insights into the movement of people and daily operations of the organisation.
-This is less obvious value, but it should all be taken into account when you look at TCO.
+As they oversee an entire facility, security systems can offer operators unrivaled insights into the movement of people and daily operations of the organisation.
+This is a less obvious value, but it should all be taken into account when you look at TCO.

 The security industry itself has a big part to play in all this – we need to ensure we always sell the customer exactly what they need, rather than what meets the sales figures for that month!